Frequently asked questions

 Q: What’s so special about your design system?

 The typical approach to website design involves all sorts of static files like wireframes, mood boards, mockups, and “stylescapes.”
-These are usually delivered to the client as PDFs or images that must be approved before moving on to the next “phase” in the design process.
+These are usually delivered to the client as PDFs or images that must be approved before moving on to the next “milestone” in the design process.

-The problem is, none of these files are fully functional: you can’t click, slide, scroll, navigate, select, or resize.
+The problem is, none of these files are fully functional: you can’t click, drag, scroll, navigate, select, or resize.
 To make matters worse, most of this stuff is based on faulty assumptions gleaned from weeks of customer “research” done by marketing interns.

 By eliminating a lot of these questionable activities, our simplified web design system shortens the whole development timeline by months, and saves you money and countless headaches.
 We even provide a working demonstration site to share progress during the design process.